 What did God say to Cain?

-The quiet Abel arouses Cain’s envy since God appreciated his sacrifices.
+The quiet Abel arouses Cain’s envy since God appreciates his sacrifices.
 Cain decides to kill his brother so that, left alone without a competitor, God will also accept his gift grown on the cursed ground, where nothing grew but thorns and thistles.
 So Cain killed Abel.

-God said to Cain, “Now you are cursed, you who have been driven from this field, who opened his mouth to receive your brother’s blood from your hand.
+God told Cain, “Now you are cursed, you who have been driven from this field, who opened his mouth to receive your brother’s blood from your hand.
 Let it no longer give you its wealth when you till the ground.
 Thou shalt be a wanderer and a fugitive in the earth.”